"New beginnings are often disguised

 No, no, forward was the only direction to go.
 This was my constructive, unwaveringly bold attempt at jumpstarting myself.
 This was my new mission.

 Susan explained everything.
 She spent some time alone, got herself back on her feet, and was feeling whole enough to try dating again.
 The Fates would have it that she and her now ex-husband signed up for the same online dating service.
 And they matched with each other.
 And they went on a date with each other.
-And she said:
+And she said: “It was a complete new start, like when your computer screen goes blank, you know that Blue Screen of Death, and the only thing you can do is unplug it.
+Turn it off and turn it on again.
+That’s exactly what it was like.
+A reboot.”

 I pondered her words with amazement.
 They resonated with me profoundly.
 In all of my girlfriends’ lengthy histories with men I had never heard anything like it before.
 She went on, “I’m so deliriously happy, and I wish this happiness for each of you,” pointing to the rest of our group of friends.

 Now, my own personal rebooting will definitely not include a similar reunion with Dufus.
-Sorry, spoiler alert!
+Sorry, spoiler alert.

-To add to the initial disclaimers, this is not really a self-help book.
+To add to the initial disclaimers, this is not a self-help book.
 I am not telling you to do this to get over your break-up, or whatever else you are going through.
 I’m not a counselor, relationship expert, life coach, psychotherapist, psychiatrist, palm reader, or other type of medium.
-I am, however, a recently-heartbroken full-time-working Registered Nurse a few years shy of thirty, whose top qualities include a flair for story-telling, beer-drinking, and shenanigan-seeking in and around Portland, Oregon’s quirky present-day single scene.
+I am, however, a recently-heartbroken full-time-working registered nurse a few years shy of thirty, whose top qualities include a flair for story-telling, beer-drinking, and shenanigan-seeking in and around Portland, Oregon’s quirky present-day single scene.

 Honestly, I’m simply a person logging my attempt at trying something new.
 This is what I did and how I did it, and why I did it.
 You may decide this is a stupid idea.
 You may decide to do something similar or completely different.
-You might make a list, a list of fifty different mountains to climb, fifty different gourmet cheeseburgers to consume, or fifty dates with fifty different people of your preferred gender(s).
+You might make a list of fifty different mountains to climb, fifty different gourmet cheeseburgers to consume, or fifty dates with fifty different people of your preferred gender(s).
 In any case, I hope you have health insurance.

 Further warnings: Sometimes I swear.
 Sometimes I delve into the intimate parts of my life or others.
-I’d say this narrative is somewhere between PG-13 and definitely don’t read aloud to Grandma.
-Sometimes I hyperbolize but it’s my account, not someone else’s to fact check, but I swear these things really happened.
+I’d say this narrative is somewhere between PG-13 and definitely don’t read aloud to conservative Grandma.
+Sometimes I hyperbolize but it’s my account, not someone else’s to fact check; I swear these things really happened.
 I couldn’t make this shit up if I tried.
 I’ve changed people’s names to protect their anonymity/sanity, but also because it is super hilarious to typecast friends, family, and strangers into celebrity molds.
 I might have an IMDB.com problem.

 You might be reading this because you know me and saw my List of Dates and want to see how it all played out.
-You might be reading this because you also broke up with someone and you are also wondering how to get yourself off the couch (Step one, get off the couch).
+You might be reading this because you broke up with someone and you are also wondering how to get yourself off the couch (Step one, get off the couch).
 You might be reading this because I need someone to edit, or you might be my mom.

-The point is that this is just the story of my Reboot.
+The point is this is the story of my Reboot.
 I went on fifty Dates with myself.
 Some of them were so successful I continue to repeat them; others made for one-time-only specials.
 I hope it reads as a mix between a blog of bonafide self-indulgence and a journal of new adventures in the uncertain realm of being single and unattached, sprinkled with side stories of inappropriate hilarity.

 I sincerely hope you enjoy hearing about it at least half as much as I enjoyed living it.

 It’s Called a Break-up Because It’s Broken: The Smart Girl’s Break-up Buddy, by Greg Behrendt and Amiira Ruotola-Behrendt, 2006.
+See Appendix A.

 Contact info for Marie MacMillan can be found on this website at the top under ABOUT.